ROH Survival of the Fittest

-Survival of the Fittest is a professional wrestling tournament held by Ring of Honor (ROH).
-The inaugural tournament took place in 2004, and - with exceptions (2008, 2013, 2019–2020, 2022) - has become an annual tradition in ROH ever since.
+Survival of the Fittest is a professional wrestling tournament originally held by Ring of Honor (ROH), and later also by sister promotion All Elite Wrestling (AEW).
+The inaugural tournament took place in 2004 and, with exceptions (2008, 2013, 2019–2020, 2022), has become an annual tradition in ROH ever since.
+In 2026, ROH's sister promotion AEW utilized the match for the first time.

 Format

-Wrestlers compete in a variety of "qualifying" matches, usually either singles matches or tag team matches, with the winner(s) of each match advancing to an elimination match where the last remaining competitor would be deemed the Survival of the Fittest winner, and receive a future ROH World Championship match (except the 2023 and 2024 tournament winner will be crowned ROH World Television Championship).
+Originally established for the American promotion Ring of Honor (ROH), wrestlers compete in a variety of "qualifying" matches, usually either singles matches or tag team matches, with the winner(s) of each match advancing to an elimination match where the last remaining competitor is deemed the Survival of the Fittest winner, and receives a future ROH World Championship match (except the 2023 and 2024 tournaments which were for the ROH World Television Championship).
+In 2026, the tournament was utilized by sister promotion All Elite Wrestling (AEW) to determine the next holder of the women's AEW TBS Championship.

 History

 The tournament setup is based on Maryland Championship Wrestling's Shane Shamrock Memorial Cup, as ROH was to continue the Shane Shamrock Memorial Cup following the shutdown of MCW in 2003.
 However, following a controversy with ROH's owner in early 2004, MCW dropped their association with Ring of Honor, and ROH renamed the already scheduled tournament "Survival of the Fittest".

 In 2019, it was announced the event would take place on November 9 and 10, but the shows were ultimately cancelled.

+In 2022, ROH was acquired by Tony Khan, the president and owner of AEW.
+After the women's AEW TBS Championship was vacated in late May 2026, AEW introduced the Survival of the Fittest match to determine the title's next holder, culminating on the July 1 episode of AEW Dynamite.